Skip to content

 Overview

-• declares exchanges and queues (if configured to do so),
+• declare exchanges and queues (if configured),

-• binds queues to routing keys,
+• bind queues to routing keys,

-• dispatches deliveries to queue-specific handlers.
+• dispatch deliveries to queue-specific handlers.

 Configuration